 - The parish of Woodwalton was in the Huntingdon Union for Poor Law administration.

-- Births and Deaths registered in the Huntingdon Union Workhouse (1838 - 1949) are available, at a cost of £1.50, from the Huntingdonshire FHS.
+- Births and Deaths registered in the Huntingdon Union Workhouse (1838 - 1949) are available, at a cost of £1.50, from the Cambridgeshire and Huntingdonshire FHS.